 - Shukla Bose has a vibrant, expressive personality.
 You can see it in her face.
 And you can see it in her gestures – when she is able to make them.
 Unfortunately, she was hindered in this regard because of the notes and the remote that she held the entire time.
 This is a shame.
 All the more so because, if I am not mistaken, she did not make the first slide change until approximately 5:00 and did not consult her notes until 7:00.
 A simple, elegant solution would have been for TED to provide her with a small lectern on which she could have placed the notes and the remote for those times that she needed them.

 - She could have used the stage more.
 She remained in place the entire time.
 Purposeful movement helps to maintain audience interest and also allows the speaker to interact more closely with all of the people in the room.

-- I liked the one slide that had text: “Educating our poor – More than just a number game”.
-I like the use of the word “our” instead of “the”.
-I also like the highlighting of the word “number”.
-I would have made the font bigger.
-The auditorium was large and my sense is that the words might have been hard to read for those at the back.
+- The slide with the text “Educating our poor – More than just a number game” is good.
+I like both the use of the word “our” instead of “the” and the highlighting of the word “number”.
+However, I would have made the font bigger.
+The auditorium was large and my sense is that the slide might have been hard to read.
 Pause the video at 3:50 and you can see that there is plenty of white space that can be used to make the text larger while still keeping it to two lines.

 - The sound quality on some of the videos could have been better.

 I believe that by making these few simple adjustments, Bose could take what is already a terrific presentation and make it even more so.

 If you would like to learn more about Parikrma, you can do so here.